 The Integrated Master Plan (IMP) is an event-based, top-level plan consisting of a hierarchy of Program Events.
 Each event is decomposed into specific accomplishments and each specific accomplishment is decomposed into specific Criteria.
-The IMP is ultimately used to develop a time-based Integrated Master Schedule (IMS) to shows a networked, multi-layered schedule showing all the detailed tasks required to accomplish the work effort contained in the IMP.
-The IMP and IMS related to the Work Breakdown Structure (WBS).
+The IMP is ultimately used to develop a time-based Integrated Master Schedule (IMS) to show a networked, multi-layered schedule showing all the detailed tasks required to accomplish the work effort contained in the IMP.
+The IMP and IMS are related to the Work Breakdown Structure (WBS).
 The IMP provides a Program Manager (PM) with a systematic approach to planning, scheduling, and execution.

 Definition: The Integrated Master Plan (IMP) is composed of a group of hierarchy program events, in which each program event is supported by Accomplishment, and Criteria to satisfy a specific program goal.

 The Main Elements of an Integrated Master Plan (IMP)

 The three (3) elements of the IMP are:

 - Event: a program assessment point that occurs at the culmination of significant program activities